maximus-victor/FAU-introduction-to-computer-science-website/README.md

 ```

-## Acknowledgments
+[]: # (## Acknowledgments)
-// I want to thank Sebastian Dunzer for letting me do this as part of IntroCS, as well as Prof. Matzner and Prof. Hart who are
-// responsible for this lecture.
-Furthermore, I want to thank Dr. Lechtenbörger for creating emacs-reveal for reveal.js and all
-// his OER lectures, which made the infrastructure of this project really convenient.
+[]: # (I want to thank Sebastian Dunzer for letting me do this as part of IntroCS, as well as Prof. Matzner and Prof. Hart who are responsible for this lecture.
+Furthermore, I want to thank Dr. Lechtenbörger for creating emacs-reveal for reveal.js and all his OER lectures, which made the infrastructure of this project really convenient.)